Shantanu-Ghumatkar/Parking-space-manegement/README.md

-# Aim:To reduce time trafic and time to find parking place in mall or streate on google map
+# Aim:To reduce time traffic and time to find parking place in mall or street on google map

 We propose an effective CNN architecture for visual parking occupancy detection.